Mizan Rahman: Education and career

 Rahman was born and grew up in East Bengal, British India (nowadays Bangladesh).
-He studied at the University of Dhaka, where he obtained his B.Sc degree in Mathematics and Physics in 1953, and his M.Sc. in Applied Mathematics in 1954.
-He received a B.A. in Mathematics from the University of Cambridge in 1958, and an M.A. in mathematics from the same university in 1963.
+He studied at the University of Dhaka, where he obtained his BSc degree in mathematics and physics in 1953, and his M.Sc. in applied mathematics in 1954.
+He received a B.A. in mathematics from the University of Cambridge in 1958, and an M.A. in mathematics from the same university in 1963.
 He was a senior lecturer at the University of Dhaka from 1958 until 1962.
 Rahman went to the University of New Brunswick of Canada in 1962 and received his Ph.D. in 1965 with a thesis on the kinetic theory of plasma using singular integral equation techniques.
-After his Ph.D, he became an assistant professor, later a full professor, at Carleton University, where he spent the rest of his career, after his retirement as a Distinguished Professor Emeritus.
+After his PhD, he became an assistant professor, later a full professor, at Carleton University, where he spent the rest of his career, after his retirement as a distinguished professor emeritus.
 He unexpectedly died in Ottawa on January 5, 2015, at the age of 82.